all2gos/all2gos.github.io/index.md

-I'm Rafal, AI specialist among chemists and chemistry specialist among AI developers 🧪 💻
+I may not be an expert in chemistry, but my models are🧪 💻

-Here is my portfolio, a list of published articles, accomplishments, in a word, my personal website
+Here is my portfolio, a list of published articles, accomplishments etc.

 ## Experience